blackmonoceros/triggers---modifications/README.md

 A trigger that will modify the UnitsInStock field in the Products table after adding a row (rows) to the [Order Details] table.
 We are therefore to modify the quantity of goods in stock, based on data from the order.
-At the same time, the trigger is to rollback the transaction if among the newly added rows in the [Order Details] statement, the Quantity column contains a value greater than the number of units in stock (i.e. UnitsInStock).
+At the same time, the trigger is to rollback the transaction if among the newly added rows in the [Order Details] statement, the Quantity column contains a value greater than the number of units in stock (i.e. UnitsInStock)...